 Of course, you know that almost half of all first marriages end in divorce.
 So obviously there is another thing at least half of couples do instead — i.e. they continue to fight over who is “right” instead of figuring out how to avoid polarizing.
 And they escalate their polarity until resentments and upsets eclipse any memories of good feelings and positive love.

 So it is your choice which type of couple you want to be — the kind that stays together and builds positive love, or the kind that tries to figure out who is “right” and does the polarity dance until one partner opts to get off the dance floor.

-If you want coaching help, I can assist you by phone to work through the pattern you are getting stuck in.
-But do check out the self-help first.
 You can get through this phase and become even more solid as a couple in doing so.
 It just takes a little applied education.